Can you save water damaged wood flooring after a leak or flood?

-If your flooring has been covered in water from a burst pipe, you?ll want to shut off the water supply as quickly as possible, or wait until the source of the water is stopped.
-Then you?ll need to begin removing the water from the floor.
+If your flooring has been covered in water from a burst pipe, you will need to shut off the water supply as quickly as possible, or wait until the source of the water is stopped.
+The next thing is to remove the water from the floor.
 A wet/dry vacuum is a great tool to use in addition to a squeegee, mop & bucket, towels, etc.

 You should remove and clean any other damaged materials like furniture, rugs, or drywall that has been exposed to water and put fans and air movers in the area to begin drying things out as much as possible.

 It is safe to assume anytime you have had a flood, there is likely water damage present in your flooring, or underneath your floor.
 You?ll want to have a flooring professional or restoration company test the moisture content of your floorboards and look for hidden damage within or underneath your flooring.
 Most times a full replacement is necessary for a flooded floor, even if it is advertised as a waterproof floor.